Worth Feeling

 Your Emotions Are Trying to Tell You Something

-Both are understandable.
-And both point to the same question—what is the point of attending to emotion at all?
+Both are understandable, and they point to the same question: why attend to emotion at all?

 It's a fair question.
 Here's why it matters.